PaddlePaddle/PaddleSeg/docs/whole_process.md

 ### **3.3 Modify Configuration Files**

-When the user prepares the dataset, he can specify the location in the configuration file to modify the data path for further training
+When the user prepares the dataset, he can specify the dataset location in the configuration file and can also modify the data path for further training

 Here, we take the "pp_liteseg_optic_disc_512x512_1k.yml" file mentioned in the above article as an example, and select the data configuration part for your explanation.